Piour/cozy-feeds/README.md

 # Changelog

-* v0.9.5
+* v0.9.4
   * open links in new window
-* v0.9.4
   * more explicit icons to add a feed and to display link description
+  * remove tag when deleting its last feed
 * v0.9.3
   * UI review
 * v0.9.2